JuliaDiff/ChainRulesCore.jl/docs/src/arrays.md

     = 2 \operatorname{real} (a + i b).
 ```

-Because none of this derivation really depended on the index (or indices), we implement `frule` generically as
+Because none of this derivation depended on the index (or indices), we implement `frule` generically as

 ```julia
 function frule(